api3dao/old-api3-docs/docs/airnode/v0.5/grp-providers/guides/build-an-airnode/api-security.md

 }
 ```

-since this value will be relayed by Airnode, there is no `apiCredentials`
-definition.

 ### relayChainType

-The `relayChainType` security scheme type instructs Airnode to forward the chain
+The `relayChainType` security scheme type instructs Airnode to forward the
-type to your API.
-The scheme definition is similar to the
-[`apiKey`](./api-security.md#apikey), however the `type` must be
-`relayChainType`.

-Scheme definition example:
+chain's type.

 ```json
 {